rayalan/binary-adages/ideas.md

   - Blame-free retrospectives
   - What is the scope of the problem?
 Individual?
 Team?
 Architecture?
 Department?
 C-level incentives?
   - https://www.youtube.com/watch?v=9nktr1MgS-A )Stop button solution 2
-- 13. User Experience, Search, and Home Depot (23/32" plywood)
-  - Does the difference matter?
-A contractor might care, but as a novice, I may not.
 - 14. The problem of sizing.
   - Monolith (monorepo), microservice, lambdas function soup.
 Trade-offs between ease of change and correctness.
 - 15. The problem of knowing what you know